brittawi/D7047E-Project/README.md

 - **Specificity:** Indicates the proportion of negative cases correctly diagnosed.

 ## Conclusion
-Through this project, we aim to develop an accurate and reliable model for pneumonia detection in chest X-ray images...
+Through this project, we aim to develop an accurate and reliable model for pneumonia detection in chest X-ray images.